Shobuyu: Sweet Flag Bath for Boys’ Day on May 5

-A few days ago, I posted an article about Kashiwa Mochi, which is a traditional Japanese sweet that is prepared for the Boys’ Festival held on May 5 in Japan.
+A few days ago, I posted an article about Kashiwa Mochi, a traditional Japanese sweet for “Tango no Sekku (端午の節句)” or the Boys’ (Children’s) Day on May 5.

-As the ‘Shobu (菖蒲 : sweet flag)’ plant has the same reading as the word ‘尚武’, people at that time came to use the plant for bathing on May 5 in the hope of what the word ‘尚武’ means.
+Since “菖蒲” has the same reading as “尚武”, people at the time began to use the plant for bathing on May 5 in the hope of what the word “尚武” stands for.

-In fact, the Shobu plant has been thought to be a medicinal herb for driving away evil spirits since the old days in Japan.
+In fact, since the old days in Japan, the sweet flag Shobu has been believed to be a medicinal herb for driving away evil spirits.

 The preparation of Shobuyu varies depending on each household.
 But in many cases, simply add sweet flag leaves to a tub of warm water.